AI Search and Answer Engines

 Classic web search exposed a list of competing sources.
 AI search compresses those sources into a single synthesized surface.
 That can reduce friction for users, but it also changes the epistemic structure of the web.
 The user sees fewer documents, fewer disagreements, fewer source contexts, and more model-written connective tissue.

-This is not simply retrieval-augmented generation.
 Public search adds a web-scale political economy: crawling rules, ads, publisher traffic, search-engine optimization, source ranking, freshness, location, personalization, spam, copyright, and control over which sources are made visible.
+AI search turns those background systems into ingredients of a generated answer.

 The interface matters.
 A generated answer with citations can feel more accountable than an uncited chatbot response, but citations can also become decorative if they point to weak sources, secondary copies, irrelevant passages, or pages the user never opens.